 The meat is mixed with finely chopped onion, parsley and spices.
 Next comes the fun part, shaping the kofta around the skewers.

 In Turkey I was intrigued by the unusual shape of the kofta kebabs – long and flat with ridges.
 I wondered how it was done.
 Now I know!
 It’s not required that you do this, by the way.
 You can simply form a long sausage shape and flatten it a bit, and your kebabs will be just as delicious.
 But if you’re up for trying the fancy technique, here’s how to do it:

-If you try this recipe I hope you’ll come back to leave a comment and a rating.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment and a rating.
 I’d love to know what you think!Print

 GRILLED TURKISH KOFTA KEBABS

 Grilled skewers of spiced-up ground lamb or beef, served Turkish style with fresh vegetables, pita and garlicky yogurt sauce.

 - Method: Barbecue